pushpendra021/python_project/README.md

 # python_project
-1. How to handle API data in Python?
+1. How to handle APIs data in Python?

 2. We are creating a small project to learn how to connect Python with MongoDB and how to perform CRUD operations in this small project.